+I love beets like I love email spam.
 Which is to say I don’t.
-There are some exceptions, though – I adore the salty/crunchy goodness of these rosemary beet chips, and at least a few times a year I crave the unmistakable, earthy tang of beet kvass.
+There are some exceptions, though – I adore the salty, crunchy goodness of these rosemary beet chips, and at least a few times a year I crave the unmistakable, earthy tang of this beet kvass recipe.

-Beets are a good source of folate, vitamin C, potassium, magnesium, iron and phytonutrients such as betains, which have been “shown to provide antioxidant, anti-inflammatory, and detoxification support.” ( source 1, source 2)
+Beets are a good source of folate, vitamin C, potassium, magnesium, iron, manganese and phytonutrients such as betains, which have been “shown to provide antioxidant, anti-inflammatory, and detoxification support.”
+(2)

-When fermented, the nutrients in beets become more bioavailable, whereas cooking destroys vitamin C and some other beneficial components. (source) And of course it introduces beneficial bacteria, which further improve the nutrient profile by producing B-vitamins. (source)
+And of course fermentation introduces beneficial bacteria, which further improve the nutrient profile by producing B-vitamins.
+(8)

 Now, you may be thinking, “That all sounds great, but . . .”

 Part of the reason for my success may be that I use a fermenting jar with an airlock, which helps protect the kvass from mold and yeast from the environment.
-However, I have friends that ferment with tightly closed jars with good results.
+However, I have friends that ferment with tightly closed jars and get good results, too.